The EPAP curriculum combines a background in the natural

 want to follow the new major requirements.
 The major

-difference between the two versions is a new GIS
+difference between the two versions is that we added a new GIS

-requirement and a new capstone class in the new major.
+requirement and a new capstone class.
+The overall number

 You can find sample 2-year and 4-year study plans above.

 freshmen, your first two years will be spent working on